Morris Claiborne

-Morris Lee Claiborne (born February 7, 1990) is a former American football cornerback.
-He played college football at Louisiana State University (LSU), where he won the Jim Thorpe Award as the best defensive back in the country and was unanimously recognized as an All-American.
-He was selected by the Dallas Cowboys sixth overall in the 2012 NFL Draft.
+Morris Lee Claiborne (born February 7, 1990) is an American former professional football cornerback who played in the National Football League (NFL) for eight seasons.
+He played college football for the LSU Tigers, winning the Jim Thorpe Award as the best defensive back in the country and was recognized as a unanimous All-American.
+He was selected by the Dallas Cowboys sixth overall in the 2012 NFL draft.

-Early years
+Early life

 Claiborne was born in Shreveport, Louisiana.
 He attended Fair Park High School in Shreveport, where he played for the Fair Park Indians high school football team.
 He was a three-star recruit according to Rivals.com.
 He played quarterback, wide receiver, and defensive back.
 As a senior, he had over 2,000 all purpose yards and 30 touchdowns as a quarterback.

 Claiborne was also on the school's track & field team, where he competed as a sprinter.
 He won the 100 meters at the 2009 Louisiana Outdoor State Championships, with a career-best time of 10.76 seconds, and also ran the fourth leg on the 4 × 100 metres relay squad, helping them earn a first-place finish at 42.06 seconds.
 He also placed second in the 200 meters at the 2009 Region 1-4A Championships, with a personal-best time of 22.21 seconds.

 College career

 Claiborne attended Louisiana State University, where he played for coach Les Miles's LSU Tigers football team from 2009 to 2011.
 After spending his freshman season as a backup in 2009, he started 12 games in 2010 and recorded 37 tackles and a team-leading five interceptions as a sophomore in 2010, and was named a second-team All-Southeastern Conference (SEC) selection.
 Following his junior season in 2011, Claiborne won the Jim Thorpe Award, given to the year's best defensive back, earned first-team All-SEC honors, and was recognized as a unanimous first-team All-American.
+He was named SEC Defensive Player of the Year.